Juggernaut2105/CARS_Classification_CV_Keras_model/README.md

 # CARS_Classification_CV_Keras_model
-Local cars CV classification model to define the make of the car based on its image
+Local cars CV classification model to define the make of a car based on its image